Donington Grand Prix Collection: Overview

 Augmenting the car collections were the world's largest collection of motor racing helmets; Fangio, Graham Hill, Mansell, Hunt and Alonso amongst others, a small collection of racing motorcycles, including a Daijiro Kato Honda and a Barry Sheene Heron Texaco Suzuki and a number of collections of trophies and awards gained by a selection of British drivers and riders.
 In addition to exhibits, the Donington Grand Prix Collection museum also incorporated a conference suite and gift shop.

 In 2007, the owner began an attempt to bring Formula 1 back to Donington Park, however the deal collapsed.
-The Donington Grand Prix Collection was closed briefly in late 2009 in the wake of the death of Tom Wheatcroft and Donington Ventures Leisure Ltd. entering administration under leadership of his son Kevin Wheatcroft.
+The Donington Grand Prix Collection was closed briefly in late 2009 in the wake of the death of Tom Wheatcroft, and Donington Ventures Leisure Ltd. entered administration under leadership of his son Kevin Wheatcroft.
 It reopened in January 2010, along with the cafe and race control offices.
 The museum began to sell items to help fund various costs.
 They sold the Jim Clark Lotus 25 c.2008 to an unknown private collector.
-Several other Formula 1 cars also disappeared from the museum including Jackie Stewart's 1973 championship winning Tyrrell, a Lotus 72 and a Ferrari F2000.
+Several other Formula 1 cars also disappeared from the museum including Jackie Stewart's 1973 championship winning Tyrrell 006, a Lotus 72 and a Ferrari F1-2000.
 These cars may have been sold in order to solve Donington's financial problems when it enlarged the circuit and attempted to host the 2012 British Grand Prix.